eliasna1040/IoTHouse/README.md

 * Add a return option to adjust datetime
 * Use a Rotary Encoder for adjusting datetime instead of buttons
 * Separate code into more files for readability

+## Contributing
+Got some help to the display menu from Kevin